 If you are fond of Picasso, Dali, or Miro, take a look at the Museum of Modern Art or, for history fans, the Archaeology Museum, voted as the best European Museum of 2004.

 Round out your Alicante experience with a visit to the cathedral and, time allowing, go on a boat trip to Isla Tabarca.
 The boat leaves from the port and takes you to a former pirate island with a church, a lighthouse, colorful houses, and several good restaurants with a pirate scheme in tune with its history.

 The local currency is the EURO.
 Due to the many visitors, credit cards are accepted everywhere, and English is spoken widely.

 On Mondays, many museums and restaurants are closed, so why not make it a beach day?

 Best places to shop

-The main shopping street of Alicante is Rambla Mendez Nuñoz with several (mostly Spanish) designer boutiques.
-In addition, there is a big branch of the popular Spanish department store El Corte Ingles.
+Alicante’s main shopping street is Rambla Mendez Nuñoz, with several (mostly Spanish) designer boutiques.
+Also, there is a big branch of the popular Spanish department store El Corte Ingles.

-If you are interested in leather goods and especially shoes you might make a trip to nearby Elche which has the biggest number of shoemakers in all of Spain.
+If you are interested in leather goods and shoes, you might make a trip to nearby Elche, which has the biggest number of shoemakers in all of Spain.
 If you like an American style shopping mall with fabulous views of Alicante’s port, plenty of shops and entertainment, head for Panoramis.

-Whether you come off a cruise ship or make your way to Alicante independently, once you set foot on the Espalande and begin your very own tour of Alicante you’ll be charmed by this city full of life and maybe stay another day to see even more or venture further afield to Altea or the coastal resorts.
+Whether you come off a cruise ship or make your way to Alicante independently, once you set foot on the Esplanade and begin your very own tour of Alicante, you’ll be charmed by this city full of life and maybe stay another day to see even more or venture further afield to Altea or the coastal resorts.
 Nothing is very far away.